 Jeanne Damas and the Rouje team are once again taking a stance for La Maison des Femmes of Saint-Denis.
 After a first collaboration in 2020, Rouje renewed its support to this one-of-a-kind place with Jeanne Damas becoming its ambassador in December 2021.

-For each Spring Summer 2022 launch, we will offer one upcycled piece produced with fabrics from previous collections from which 100% of proceeds will be donated to La Maison des Femmes.
-These pieces with purpose “Rouje for all” will help pay doctors, psychologists, midwives or social workers that work at La Maison des Femmes.
+For each launch since 2022, we offer one upcycled piece produced with fabrics from previous collections from which 100% of proceeds will be donated to La Maison des Femmes.
+These pieces with purpose “Rouje for all” will help the actions of prevention, awareness raising, education of La Maison des Femmes.

 (Re)discover the Gabin dress in an iconic green print from 2019.
 The flattering wrap dress that we love, made in Europe in an audited family atelier with whom we’ve been working for years.
 All of the benefices of the sales of this dress will go towards la Maison des Femmes: sorority looks good on you.

 This month's committed piece is the Mathilde dress.
 It comes in a previous season fabric, a print from 2019 mixing dots and flowers.
 This upcycled item was produced in Europe, in a verified family workshop.
 Midi length, full buttoning, retro look...
 Mathilde is a Rouje must-have.
 100% of the benefits generated by this piece's sales go to La Maison des Femmes.

 Discover the Gabinette in a navy blue floral print.
 This previous season fabric is reinvented in a short cut wrap dress.
 A Rouje wardrobe staple made in Europe, in a family-owned and audited factory.

 Discover the Gabin dress in a timeless polka dot pattern.
 This former season fabric is reinterpreted as a wrap dress.
 An iconic Rouje piece made in Europe, in a family-owned and audited factory.